This can apply to anyone who performs shows for kids – jugglers, magicians, clowns, variety entertainers, teachers, etc.

 I have stories that go along with many of these items on the list to help illustrate what I mean.
 I have learned some of these lessons the hard way.
 I shared this in a 45-minute workshop at the Fellowship of Christian Magicians this past week in Marion, Indiana.
 I hope it helps some performers out there who may read this.

-1 thought on “The Ten Commandments of Using Volunteers in a Kid Show”
+1 response to “The Ten Commandments of Using Volunteers in a Kid Show”

 I was also very impressed with your ability to remember names.